Gerhard Schmidt (biochemist): Refugee and life in the United States

-Schmidt spent the next two years as a refugee in Italy and Sweden, where he worked at the University of Naples, the University of Stockholm and the University of Florence.
+Schmidt spent the next two years as a refugee in Italy and Sweden, where he worked at the University of Naples, the Stockholm University and the University of Florence.

 In 1935 he received a Carnegie Foundation Research Fellowship for Displaced German Scholars at Queen's University at Kingston in Canada.
 In 1937 he joined the Rockefeller Institute for Medical Research in New York City and the following year the Washington University School of Medicine.
 In 1940 he became a research associate at the Tufts University School of Medicine where he spent the rest of his career, from 1948 as a research professor and from 1955 as a professor of biochemistry.

 He "made a ground-breaking discovery regarding the development of nucleic acid metabolism, introducing a quantitative method for determining DNA and RNA in tissues.
 The simplicity and reliability of the method continues to play an important role in molecular biology research."

 He became a member of the National Academy of Sciences in 1976.